Is your presentation a snoozefest? How to make it more engaging

 Typically, the character in a business presentation is the business itself.
-It could also be the customer or the audience’s organization, depending on the context of your presentation.
-Regardless, the character or characters must be relatable.
+It could also be the customer or the audience’s organisation, depending on the context of your presentation.
+Regardless, the character or characters must be relatable for the audience.

 Your conflict may relate to a business challenge, such as a poor earnings report.
-But often, the best conflicts involve opportunities.
-Focus on previous successes, then introduce the conflict as a future opportunity or challenge.
+Sometimes, the best conflicts involve opportunities.
+For this you can focus on previous successes, then introduce the conflict as a future opportunity or challenge.

-Finally, the resolution should work to overcome the conflict.
+The resolution provided by the guide should work to overcome the conflict.
 Your resolution could be a plan of action, for example.

 To tell a compelling story, you need to understand your audience’s context.
 What are their goals and pain points?
-What type of story will they relate to most?
+What do they value and what will constitute success in their eyes?